-The MA in English has four required courses: ENGL 5374 Methods of Bibliographic and Research Analysis, plus three hours in each of the three required areas of study: Language Studies, Literary Studies, and Visual Studies.
+The MA in English has four required courses: ENGL 5374 Research and Analysis in English Studies, plus three hours in each of the three required areas of study: Language Studies, Literary Studies, and Visual Studies.
 These courses provide students a solid foundation in English Studies in the following ways:

-- Methods of Bibliographic and Research Analysis examines research methods common to a range of interests within English Studies; students will consider what kinds of research they privilege and which methods will yield the most valuable insights for their interests. - Language Studies courses include those that introduce students to areas of linguistic and rhetorical study.
+- Research and Analysis in English Studies examines research methods common to a range of interests within English Studies; students will consider what kinds of research they privilege and which methods will yield the most valuable insights for their interests. - Language Studies courses include those that introduce students to areas of linguistic and rhetorical study.
 Rhetoric courses might include investigation of historical, theoretical, pedagogical, and/or empirical areas of rhetorical scholarship, whereas linguistics courses might focus on areas of scholarship such as historical linguistics, sociolinguistics, and discourse analysis. - Literary Studies courses introduce students to areas and approaches to analysis of literature.
-Literary Studies courses might include courses in critical theory and courses that explore literary texts associated with authors, periods, literatures, and/or topics. - Visual Studies courses introduce students to theories and concepts for analyzing, critiquing, and producing texts constructed in primarily visual modalities.
+Literary Studies courses might include courses in critical theory and courses that explore literary texts associated with authors, periods, literatures, and/or topics. - Visual studies courses introduce students to theories and concepts for analyzing, critiquing, and producing texts constructed in primarily visual modalities.
 Visual Studies courses might include courses in adaptation, film studies, and visual rhetoric.